bobbilee19/ambassador-guide/docs/speaker-guide.md

 ---

-### Step 2: After Approval & 4+ Weeks Out
+### Step 2: After Approval
+- **Travel Prep**: Arrange and/or book any travel needed.
 - **Speaker Training:**
-  - Join a paid group session with our speaker coach to align on goals and messages.
+  - Join a group session with our speaker coach to align on goals and messages.
-  - Schedule a paid 1:1 coaching session to refine your talk or workshop.
+  - Schedule a 1:1 coaching session to refine your talk or workshop (paid by Midnight).
 - **Content Outline:** Draft title, abstract, audience level, and key takeaways.
 - **Branding and Materials:** Use official Midnight logos and approved talking points.
 - **Promotion:** Announce on X and LinkedIn.
 Midnight will amplify.